Blogs/AI

 1. What is Tree of Thoughts prompting in simple terms?

-3. Is Tree of Thoughts better than normal prompting?
+3. Is it better than normal prompting?

-5. Can Tree of Thoughts reduce hallucinations?
+5. Does it reduce hallucinations?

-6. Is Tree of Thoughts used in production AI systems?
+6. Is it used in production systems?

-7. Does Tree of Thoughts increase cost and latency?
+7. Does it increase cost and latency?

 Author-Divaesh Nandaa